tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 Object methods represent certain tasks related to the object in which they are defined, such as adjusting a persons'age.

 `Definition of Objects`

+The easiest way to create objects in JS is to use `object literal notaion`.
+You simply define the object using braces and list the object properties and objects methods within these braces, separated by commas.